 A Case For Women’s Only BJJ Class

 When is a women’s only BJJ class a good idea?
 There are plenty of reasons to have one (or more) in your academy’s schedule.
 No matter how much we try to be professional about it, mixing men and women won’t always be seen as just sports by everyone involved.
 I’m not talking about unwanted advances and the likes, but the fact that people are training with someone from the opposite sex means they approach rolls differently.
-Women, at least those that I’ve spoken to about the subject, hate being treated like they’re children just because men are stronger.
+Women, at least those that I’ve spoken to about the subject, hate being treated like their children just because men are stronger.
 In that sense, a women’s only BJJ class brings about a training atmosphere of equality, in terms of how training partners look at each other.

 Another reason to have such a class is competition.
 Ladies training for tournaments will have a more realistic expectation if they can train with women only, regardless if it is their size or bigger/smaller.
 Training with men has its benefits as I’ll share later, but a women’s only BJJ class will provide benefits mixed classes can’t.